-Please join us in welcoming Komal S. Ullah and attorneys, two standout family law attorneys we are so excited to have join Weinberger Divorce & Family Law Group’s already impressive team of lawyers.
+Please join us in welcoming Komal S. Ullah and Joshua Freeman, two standout family law attorneys we are so excited to have join Weinberger Divorce & Family Law Group’s already impressive team of lawyers.
 Each possesses a unique set of strengths that will make an excellent match for our clients’ diverse needs.
 Read more

 You’ve come to the end of the road: your marriage isn’t working, and you want out.
 But you don’t know the first thing about how to begin the divorce process, or what the steps are between filing and finalization.
 So the obvious move is to find a divorce lawyer… but how do decide who would be best for you and your situation?
 How do you select one who will help you get what you want without emptying your wallet?
 Read more